scripting/baselinePlayground/worknotes.md

 #### 5/4/25; 5:16:04 PM by DW

-Changes

-* .divStory -- removed border, padding
+.divStory -- removed border, padding

 #### 5/1/25; 9:08:56 AM by DW